Individuals & Families

 We help people of all ages who have developmental and intellectual disabilities including cerebral palsy, epilepsy, autism, and other conditions that are similar to intellectual disabilities or need the same kinds of services.

-The Centers for Disease Control and Prevention defines the term Developmental Disabilities as a group of conditions due to an impairment in physical, learning, language, or behavioral areas.
 These conditions begin before the age of 18, are likely to continue throughout a person’s lifetime, and significantly affect three or more of the seven areas:

 There are two forms of communication – receptive language and expressive language.
 Receptive language involves listening and expressive language involves talking.
 These two words are probably the shortest and most used definitions to explain expressive and receptive language.

 Learning disabilities (LDs) affect how your brain processes information.
 LDs can involve verbal (words or speech) and/or nonverbal information.
 They typically affect how you read, write, do math, or both.
-LDs can range from mild to severe, including how a person takes in information,organizes, absorbs, understands, and uses information.
+LDs can range from mild to severe, including how a person takes in information, organizes, absorbs, understands, and uses information.

 Self-direction means taking charge of your actions, decisions, and goals without relying too much on others.
 It’s about being independent, making choices, and working towards what you want.